TommyJackson85/techfix_overlap/README-FUTURE-PLANS.md

             - Add new keys to the global functions.
         - For the sake of keeping my code clean, I main not keep all my code clean.
     - I was originally considering doing this first, but I thought it would be cleaner the way it is now, and I was unsure of how different the features and bugs may become while developing them.

+- I have too many class names for green buttons, for this, I will set one class for this button and and swap buttons classes with with it.

+- Some of the class colour classes are not used.
+I kept them there incase I need them.
+For future development I may need them but I will remove them eventually if they dont get used.

 - Setting up a Jasmine testing environment
     - I was considering testing my JavaScript through Jasmine test but decided not to do it yet